Tigers draft Arizona State slugger Torkelson with No. 1 pick - WHIZ News

 Florida high school outfielder Zac Veen was taken by Colorado with the ninth pick, followed by the Los Angeles Angels selecting Louisville lefty Reid Detmers to round out the top 10.

-The Tigers’ selection of Torkelson also marked the second straight year a college position player was taken with the first pick.
-It’s the first time that has happened since Milwaukee took North Carolina catcher B.J.
-Surhoff in 1985 and Pittsburgh selected Arkansas third baseman Jeff King a year later.

-“He’s one of the most polished hitters we’ve seen in the draft for quite some time, showing plus-plus power and excellent plate discipline,” Tigers director of amateur scouting Scott Pleis said in a statement.
-“We’ve been tracking Spencer’s growth and performance since his breakout freshman season at Arizona State, and are excited to see him grow in the coming years.”
+Tampa Bay took Arizona State shortstop Alika Williams — a college teammate of Torkelson’s — with the final pick of the first night at No. 37 overall.

-The first round of the draft will be completed, along with eight competitive balance round selections, on Wednesday night — 37 picks in all.
-Rounds 2-5 will be held Thursday night, for a total of 160 players selected.
+Rounds 2-5 will be held Thursday, for a total of 160 players selected.

-Undrafted players will need to wait until Sunday before they can sign with major league teams, who can offer signing bonuses only up to $20,000 as agreed upon by Major League Baseball and the players’ association.
-That could prompt many players to instead go back to school or junior college and be eligible again for the draft next year — when big league teams can cap it at 20 rounds if they choose.

-Houston will have to wait a while before it makes its first picks after being stripped of its first- and second-round selections by Manfred as part of the team’s punishment for breaking rules against using electronics to steal signs during games.
-The Astros get started with pick No. 72, which they received as compensation for the loss of pitcher Gerrit Cole, who signed as a free agent with the New York Yankees.
+Houston will have to wait until pick No. 72 before it makes its first selection after being stripped of its first- and second-round selections by Manfred as part of the team’s punishment for breaking rules against using electronics to steal signs during games.

 Boston lost its second-round pick for violating rules against in-game use of video to identify pitch signals.